Bakhmach: Holodomor

-City development in 1930s
+Development during the 1930s

-In 1938, Bakhmach was designated as a city.
-In addition to industrial construction, the city's social and cultural sphere was developing with a communist bias.
+In 1932 Bakhmach's population reached 4,000 inhabitants.
+In addition to industrial construction, the city's social and cultural sphere was developing.
 The network of medical institutions was expanding.
-A new building was constructed for the district hospital with 25 beds, a polyclinic and a railway hospital were opened (in the area of the Bachmach-Kyivs'kyi station).
+A new building was constructed for the district hospital with 25 beds, a polyclinic and a railway hospital were opened in the area of the Bakhmach-Kyivs'kyi station.
 Medical points were opened in the local telephone station and beet farm.
 The medical assistance to the city residents was provided by 10 doctors and 50 medium-level medical personnel.
 A kindergarten and a nursery were built.
 Education and culture were developing.
 In 1932, both seven-year schools were transformed into secondary schools, one primary school was turned into a seven-year school, and the other was closed.
 However, the schools operated irregularly during this time, as most children were suffering from the famine organized by the Soviet authorities.

 At the end of 1934, illiteracy among adults was eradicated.
 In 1936, all schools in Bakhmach became vocational schools, and technical education was introduced.
 That same year, an evening high school was opened based on the evening work factory, which was established in 1930.
-The residents of the district spent their leisure time in 4 clubs: 2 railway clubs – named after May 1st and Taras Shevchenko, one at the Petrovsky factory, and one at the beet farm.
+The residents of the district spent their leisure time in 4 clubs: 2 railway clubs – named after May 1 and Taras Shevchenko, one at the Petrovsky factory, and one at the beet farm.
 At the same time, Orthodox churches were closed and destroyed, and people's religious beliefs were mercilessly ridiculed, while the clergy were persecuted.

 In 1934, the district library began to operate, and on the eve of the war, there were 7 libraries in Bakhmach with a book fund of about 40,000 copies - most in Russian and promoting class and national hatred.
 The district newspaper "Prapor Komuni" of the political department of the Bakhmatska MTS "Bilshovytskyi Shliakh", and the newspaper of the beet farm "Za Sotsialistychnyi Vrozhai" were published in the city.
-All of them served the authorities during the genocide of the Ukrainian people in 1932–1933, carefully concealing the facts of the mass martyrdom of people from malnutrition.
+All of them served the authorities during the genocide of the Ukrainian people in 1932–1933, carefully concealing the facts of the mass deaths of people from malnutrition.
 As of 1939, the population of Bakhmach was 10,340 people, with a significant portion being refugees from villages destroyed by the Holodomor.
 They worked in low-paying and unskilled jobs, which was beneficial to the communist regime.

+In 1938, Bakhmach was designated as a city.